bravesoftdz/tpxy/README.md

 ----------

 I like [Tox](http://tox.im), but sometimes it takes all my bandwidth, so I thought it would be a good idea to limit the bandwidth for it.
+Yah, I know with this I'm throtteling some elses traffic, but hey, a bad ping isn't an option when playing games!
+Or I must read something like this:

+Ally> Didn't we take heal with us, or where is he?
+Me> Ahm, I'm here.
+Ally> Why did you let me die?
+Me> Uhm, sry, I was about 0.25 sec too late, cause of my bad ping.
+Ally> You have always a bad ping, right?
+Me> No, not always, only when I stream videos or my IM is running.
+Ally> Could you pls stop streaming videos and turn this program off?
+Me> Alright, go ahead.

 I was too lazy to do it the right way, i.e. writing a network driver.

 Compiling
 ---------